Java .substring()

 The .substring()

-method returns a part of the string from some starting index to an (optional) ending index.
-If an ending index is not provided, the substring will be from the starting index to the end of the original string.
+method in Java returns a portion of a string from a specified starting index to an (optional) ending index.
+If an ending index is not provided, the substring extends from the starting index to the end of the original string.

 Syntax